-Brian Fitzsousa is a composer whose music has always been a product of the influence of far-reaching musical styles and a spontaneous instinct.
-Born in Connecticut, Brian had a meandering musical upbringing that ranged from studies in classical and jazz piano, singing in church choir, teaching himself guitar, songwriting, and constant music-making with friends and family.
+Brian Fitzsousa (b.
+1992) is a composer whose music has always been a product of the influence of far-reaching musical styles and a spontaneous instinct.

-During his time in New York City, Brian studied composition under renowned composer Justin Dello Joio and film scoring under Oscar-nominated composer and arranger David Spear.
-Brian formed several bands including the Brian Fitzsousa Trio, Dewey and the Decimals, and Brian Fitzsousa and the Temporary Tattoos, recording several EPs and playing extensively throughout the city.
+An active jazz pianist, Brian performs regularly with a trio in San Francisco, and has written numerous arrangements of classic jazz repertoire for jazz ensembles.
+He has also been the frontman for numerous rock bands including the Brian Fitzsousa Trio, Dewey and the Decimals, and Brian Fitzsousa and the Temporary Tattoos, all based in New York City.
 He also became a sought-after composer of film music, scoring several award-winning films which toured the festival circuit.